 In the second sum the largest prime divisor of $a$ is $q$ (since $(a,q) \in W_=$) so we can't necessarily split $h(m'a)$ using the multiplicativity of $h$, as $q$ may divide $m'$ as well as $a$.

 To handle $W_=$ we break into two cases based on whether $h(a)\geq 2$.
 First we treat those $(a,q) \in W_=$ with $h(a)\geq 2$.
 In this case every element of $M_{a,q}$ is abundant, so we treat these elements exactly as Note that the sum above also serves as a lower bound for $d(\mathcal{A})$.
 We now treat the remaining elements of $W_=$.
-Letting $a_q$ and $m''$ denote the largest divisor of $a$ and $m'$ respectively not divisible by $q$ and partitioning the integers $m'=q^im''$ according to the power of the prime $q$ dividing $m'$, we can bound the density appearing in the second sum by
+Let $a_q$ and $m''$ denote the largest divisors of $a$ and $m'$ respectively that are not divisible by $q$.
+Partitioning the integers $m'=q^im''$ according to the power of the prime $q$ dividing $m'$, we can bound the density appearing in the second sum by

 In the final step above, since $a$ is not coprime to $q$ (but $a_q$ is), we bounded Inserting this in \eqref{eq:interimprovedAbound} gives the upper bound while recalling the observation about the lower bound for $d(\mathcal{A})$ gives